dawickizer/qwicki/README.md

 7. Run `npm install`
 8. Navigate back to the root directory of this project (`cd ..`)
 9. Run `docker-compose up --build`
-10. Navigate to `localhost:4200` in your browser (Chrome for example).
-Navigate through the tabs and see the Phaser, Babylon, Express API, and Socket.io integrations
+10. Navigate to `localhost:4200` in your browser and login or signup.
+11. You can navigate through the tabs and see the Phaser.io, BabylonJS, and ThreeJSs
 11. Run `docker-compose down` to stop the app from being served

 Endpoints